AkashM153/CS35L/README.md

 3- This project utilizes a Google Maps API.
 In src/page/googlemaps.js, you must replace the filler API-Key with your actual API-Key.
 Keys can be obtained from Google Cloud Console.

+4- This project also requires a connection to a MongoDB Atlas database.
+Once you create a new project, select "Database" in "Deployments", and select "Connect".
+There will be an option for "Drivers", select it and select "Node.js" of "Version 4.1 or later".
+Copy the provided connection url assigned to "const uri", and assign it to "const uri" in mongo.js.

-4- Open two terminals.
+5- Open two terminals.
 Navigate one to the backend using `cd backend` and then run the command `node server.js`.
 In the other terminal type `npm start`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).